roark/burly-bouncer/README.md

 }
 ```

 ## Design

-Burly Bouncer is designed to be as robust as possible.
+BurlyBouncer is designed to be as robust as possible.

-It will noisely throw errors if you supply it with incorrectly formed rules, duplicate rules or any other mis-configuration.
+It will noisily throw errors if you supply it with incorrectly formed rules, duplicate rules or other mis-configurations.

 However, when it comes to executing those rules `bouncer.canUser()` it will **never** throw an error.

-If there is trouble executing an authorization rule, Burly Bouncer will always return a `deny verdict`.
-Cases that may cause this are, **(1)** an unexpected error thrown inside rule, **(2)** rule never resolves with a decision or **(3)** a rule that is not defined.
+If there is trouble executing an authorization rule, BurlyBouncer will always return a `deny verdict`.
+Cases that may cause this are, **(1)** a rule that throws an unexpected error, **(2)** a rule that doesn't resolve with a decision before timeout or **(3)** a rule that is not defined.

 You never need to wrap your calls to `bouncer.canUser()` in `try / catch` blocks.
 Since it will always return a verdict and never throw an error.
 This allows for cleaner code.

 If there is an error in a rule, it can be caught and logged via the `bouncer.handleError()` callback.
 Rules should not intentionally throw errors, therefore any error in a custom defined rule should be logged and fixed.

 ## Considerations
 As with all authorization rules.
 It is important that you only pass in arguments you know to be valid and trusted.

 **Never** trust the end-user to supply you with valid information.

 This library is written by a single person.
-It hasn't been thoroughly vetted by a 3rd party or the world at large.
+It hasn't been thoroughly vetted by a third-party or the world at large.
 Use at your own discretion.

 That said, the codebase is incredibly small.
-I welcome you to take a look at it to see if it fits your needs and is up to your security standards.
+I welcome you to take a look at it, see if it fits your needs and is up to your security standards.

 All issue reports and PRs welcome.

 ## API
 - `bouncer.setRule(ruleName, ruleFunc)`